micro-community/development/planning/specs/namespace-sharing.md

 If user selects 'join', instead of generating a new namespace, we simply skip that part and create a new account in an existing namespace.
 Code here https://github.com/m3o/services/blob/master/signup/handler/signup.go#L340

+## Billing

+The account owner who created the namespace and the billing subscription is billed for the additional users which join a namespace.
+If the user is simply invited to the platform they are billed separate and given their own namespace.

 ## Limitations

 Currently when a user is invited to join a namespace they are not given their own.
 This is a limitation which we need to rectify.
 If